jtapolcai/regionSRLGdisjointPaths/README.md

 # Output format:

+Writes ut the results in an xml format.

 Determines if there are infinitely many paths; otherwise, it lists k - the number of maximum SRLG-independent paths (if k is not very large)

 Next k lines:
 paths length in hops, the nodes along the path x_1=s, x_2, ... x_p=t